jrjamies/jessicajamieson.github.io/about/index.md

 comments: false
 share: false
 ---
- <i class="fa fa-2x fa-graduation-cap"></i>
  <i class="fa fa-2x fa-terminal"></i>
  <i class="fa fa-2x fa-puzzle-piece"></i>
  <i class="fa fa-2x fa-paint-brush"></i>
+ <i class="fa fa-2x fa-paw"></i>
+  <i class="fa fa-2x fa-book"></i>
  <img style="height:35px;margin-top:-25px;" src="../images/teapot.png">

-I am a recent graduate from Computer Science at the University<br/>
+I am currently a Technical Director at Walt Disney Animation Studios, with <br/>
-of Waterloo, with minors in Computational Mathematics and Fine Arts.
+an educational background in Computer Science, Computational Math, and Fine Arts<br/>
+at the University of Waterloo.

 I have a passion for all things graphics, a keen interest in exploring the<br/>
 connections between art and technology.

-When I am not investigating the latest technologies, you can find me<br/>
-climbing a rock wall, experimenting with new recipes, or curled up<br/>
+In my spare time, you can find me climbing a rock wall, exploring with</br>
-with good book and a mug of chai tea.
+my dog Luna, or curled up with good book and a mug of chai tea.